Royal Cayman Islands Police Service

 The Royal Cayman Islands Police Service (RCIPS) is the standing police force of the British Overseas Territory of the Cayman Islands.

+History

 The police force was formed in 1907 and currently (2009) stands at 343 enlisted officers, tasked with tackling Crime in the Cayman Islands.

+Jurisdiction

 The Royal Cayman Islands Police Service serves all three of the Cayman Islands, namely, Grand Cayman, Cayman Brac and Little Cayman.

 Demographically, the 2021 census reported the population of the Cayman Islands to be 69,656, representing a mix of more than 100 nationalities.

 The vast majority of people reside on Grand Cayman with Cayman Brac being the second most populated with about 2,000 residents, followed by Little Cayman with around 200 permanent residents.

 Against this backdrop the RCIPS deals with more than 22,000 calls for assistance every year, as well as proactively patrolling the streets 24-hours a day, seven days a week.

 It has a history of actively recruiting police officers from other nations with at least five years' experience.

 Structure and ranks

 The RCIPS is headed by a Commissioner, assisted by up to two Deputy Commissioners.
 Other executive officers hold the ranks of Chief Superintendent and Superintendent.

 Each of the four policing Districts is headed by a Chief Inspector, assisted by an Inspector (except in the smallest District, which covers the two smaller islands).
 Inspectors are responsible for neighbourhood teams consisting of Sergeants and Constables.

 In addition to neighbourhood policing, officers are assigned to the Criminal Investigation Department (CID) with ranks (up to Chief Superintendent) prefixed with the word 'Detective'.
 There are also a number of specialist units.

 The RCIPS engages Special Constables (“Specials”), who are unpaid volunteer police officers, to support the work of full-time officers.
 There are powers to appoint Auxiliary Constables to specialist roles.
 Special Constables may advance to the rank of Special Sergeant, and also have their own Commandant, with a Deputy and an Assistant.

 The prefix “detective” is given to officers who are assigned to the CID, after completing the necessary selection and training process.
 Detective ranks run parallel to uniformed ranks, and range from Detective Constable to Detective Superintendent.